JoinSEEDS/seeds-invite-manager/README.md

-# SEEDS Campaign Explorer
+# SEEDS Invite Manager

 In order to initalize for development make sure you have installed [npx](https://www.npmjs.com/package/npx) and [typescript](https://www.npmjs.com/package/typescript).

 Initialize enviorment variables through creating the proper `.env` file in root (use [.env-template](.env-template) for reference).

+That includes:
+- Set up a new database on an [RavenDB](https://ravendb.net/) server.
+- Link to an [SEEDS Authenticator](https://github.com/seeds-passport/seeds-authenticator) app.

-Current applicaiton is running at https://www.thenotch.de/network/campaigns
+Current applicaiton is running at https://invites.joinseeds.earth

 ## Running